-Dubai is a shopper?s paradise.
+Dubai is a shopper's paradise.
 Dubai Mall is the city's premier mall with an in-built theme park, ice-skating rink, gaming zone, and cinema complex.
-Mall of Emirates is another delight, its key highlight being the spectacular indoor Ski facility.
-With thousands of international brands and exotic cuisines, the malls are another alternative to escape from the scorching heat.
-The city has nearly 65 malls unique in their own way: The Egyptian-themed WAFI Malls, Mercato Mall with an air of European Renaissance, and many more.
+The Mall of Emirates is another delight, its key highlight being the spectacular indoor ski facility.
+With thousands of international brands and exotic cuisines, malls are another alternative to escape from the scorching heat.
+The city has nearly 65 malls unique in their own way: the Egyptian-themed WAFI Malls, the Mercato Mall with an air of European Renaissance, and many more.

-The ideal way to enjoy the seething heat of the Arabic desert is to go off-roading, sand boarding and quad biking or even better: traversing the sand waves by renting four wheels and bashing dunes.
-Camel rides will give you an authentic taste of the Emirati lifestyle followed by the traditional Emirati buffet.
+The ideal way to enjoy the seething heat of the Arabic desert is to go off-roading, sandboarding, quad biking or even better, traversing the sand waves by renting four wheels and bashing dunes.
+Camel rides will give you an authentic taste of the Emirati lifestyle, followed by the traditional Emirati buffet.
 You can also go for the deluxe over-night safari package and wake up to the morning desert sunrise.

 Read Also: Dhow Cruise

-With stunning skydiving locations and professional instructors; Dubai is one of the best places for this thrilling sport.
-You can enjoy the thrills of freefall and fulfill your daredevil fantasies or if you're a little hesitant you can always try indoor skydiving first.
+With stunning skydiving locations and professional instructors, Dubai is one of the best places for this thrilling sport.
+You can enjoy the thrills of freefall and fulfil your daredevil fantasies or if you're a little hesitant, you can always try indoor skydiving first.
 A little less thrilling and more relaxing way to navigate the Dubai skies would be hot air ballooning.

 Read Also: What To Buy In Dubai

-Gliding along with the towering skyscrapers in glass-enclosed luxury cruises and savoring the magnificent views offered by the city lights at nightfall is pure bliss.
+Gliding along with the towering skyscrapers on glass-enclosed luxury cruises and savouring the magnificent views offered by the city lights at night is pure bliss.
 You can board these cruises from Dubai Creek or Dubai Marina, the largest artificial marina.
 These panoramic tours provide stellar views of landmarks like the Cayan Tower, Dubai Marina Yacht Club, Al Fattan Towers, Deira Tower, Clock Tower, and many more.
-Another relish would a Sweet Sail on Abra between Deira and Bur Dubai.
+Another relish would be a sweet sail on Abra between Deira and Bur Dubai.

-The Dubai Aquarium is the world's largest underwater aquatic zoo and offers awe-inspiring sights of the sea world with about 140 aquatic flora and fauna through a 48-m long tunnel.
+The Dubai Aquarium is the world's largest underwater aquatic zoo and offers awe-inspiring sights of the sea world with about 140 aquatic flora and fauna through a 48-meter-long tunnel.
 IMG Worlds of Adventure is the perfect place for a family adventure with superheroes and princesses-themed rides, animated dinosaurs, and all sorts of entertainment packages.
-And don't forget to visit Bollywood Park, Lego land theme and water park, and Ferrari World.
+And don't forget to visit Bollywood Park, Lego Land theme and water park, and Ferrari World.

 Read Also: Stopover In Dubai

 The city never sleeps; instead, it becomes more alive and vibrant as the sun goes down.
-The lights of Dubai?s Global Village ignites the whole city.
-The place is a conjunction of culture, fashion, food, music, and art from all over the world with more than a hundred themed kiosks selling exotic street food, a succession of amazing performances, musical concerts, games, and a lot more.
+The lights of Dubai's Global Village ignite the whole city.
+The place is a confluence of culture, fashion, food, music, and art from all over the world, with more than a hundred themed kiosks selling exotic street food, a succession of amazing performances, musical concerts, games, and a lot more.
 The glorious fountains located below the Burj Khalifa are another visual treat for tourists.